-Experience Over 20 years in energy capital markets, including research, sales, trading and equity finance Other / Past Directorships (5-year history) Azimuth Capital Management (2017 to 2018) Background Various partner and senior leadership roles in private equity and investment dealer companies, most recently as Operating Partner and Advisory Board member with Azimuth Capital Management (an energy-focused private equity fund based in Calgary) Formerly, Managing Director and Executive Committee member with Peters & Co.
+(SITICE 2019) Experience Over 25 years in energy capital markets, including research, sales, trading and equity finance Background Various partner and senior leadership roles in private equity and investment dealer companies, most recently as Operating Partner and Advisory Board member with Azimuth Capital Management (an energy-focused private equity fund based in Calgary) Formerly, Managing Director and Executive Committee member with Peters &amp; Co.
 (Peters) (2005 to 2015) and Vice President and Director with TD Newcrest (1997 to 2005) Education B.Comm.
-(Distinction), University of Calgary Other Chartered Financial Analyst Institute of Corporate Directors designation Fundamentals of Sustainability Accounting (FSA) Credential Holder Received leading rankings in the Brendan Wood International survey of institutional investors at Peters and TD Newcrest
+(Distinction), University of Calgary Other Chartered Financial Analyst Institute of Corporate Directors designation Fundamentals of Sustainability Accounting (FSA) Credential Holder Received leading rankings in the Brendan Wood International survey of institutional investors at Peters and TD Newcrest Global Competent Boards ESG Designation

-Calculated based on the total number of shares and DSUs on March 15, 2023 multiplied by \$17.19 (the TSX closing price on March 15, 2023), in accordance with the Share Ownership Policy.
+1. Calculated based on the total number of shares and DSUs on March 13, 2024 multiplied by \$15.35 (the TSX closing price on March 13, 2024), in accordance with the Share Ownership Policy.